rant-lang/reference/src/compiler-messages.md

 *Error*

-A filesystem error (e.g. permission error, file in use) occurred while the compiler was trying to access a file.
+A filesystem error (e.g. permission error, file in use, ...) occurred while the compiler was trying to access a file.
+The message description will specify the exact nature of the error.